G-Core/product-documentation/documentation/cloud/kubernetes/clusters/autoscaling/create-a-new-pool-in-cluster.md

 published: true
 toc:
 ---
+# Create a new pool in a cluster

 1\.
 In the Cloud menu, go to **Kubernetes**, find the required cluster and click its name.

 <img src="https://support.gcore.com/hc/article_attachments/13344056819601" alt="Screenshot_2023-02-27_at_13.37_2.png">